wucenter/wucenter-ansible/ansible_collections/wucenter/wucenter/README.md

 0. Install requirements

-WUcenter is tested on Ubuntu bionic with Ansible for Python3.
+WUcenter is tested on Ubuntu bionic with Ansible for Python 3.

 Once you installed the `python3-pip` package you can install Ansible with `pip3`: